DownArrows/dab/README.md

  - `unhide` don't hide an user from reports
  - `sip` or `sipthebep` quote from sipthebep
  - `sep` or `separator` or `=` post a separation rule

+If you post a link in the main channel that contains a link to a comment on reddit, it will be reposted on the log channel if the administrator of the bot has enabled this feature.
+To prevent that, add the command `nolog` anywhere in your comment.

 ### Database